vocdoni/docs/src/integration/voting-as-a-service.md

 # Voting as a Service

-The following section is an excerp of the article published on the [Vocdoni Blog](https://blog.vocdoni.io/), called [Introducing Voting as a Service](https://blog.vocdoni.io/introducing-voting-as-a-service/).
+The following section is an excerpt of the article published on the [Vocdoni Blog](https://blog.vocdoni.io/), called [Introducing Voting as a Service](https://blog.vocdoni.io/introducing-voting-as-a-service/).

 ---